danleitch/danleitch/README.md

 **Talking about Personal Stuff:**

 - 👨🏽‍💻 I’m currently working on a Covid 19 tracker.
-- 🌱 I’m currently learning Next.js.
+- 🌱 I’m currently building a Covid19 Tracker.

 <!-- <details>
 <summary>📂 Hobbies On the Go </summary>